wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 ### ObjectGUID attribute

-ObjectGUID is used as the ImmutableID in Active Directories and is used as the best identifier for most of the applications for various reasons.
-You may also need to use the objectGUID attribute as a unique attribute and map into a local claim in WSO2 Identity Server.
+The `objectGUID` attribute serves as the immutable identifier within Active Directory and is widely utilized as the primary identifier for many applications.
+In certain scenarios, you may find it necessary to leverage the `objectGUID` attribute as a distinct and unique attribute.
+This attribute can then be mapped into a local claim within the WSO2 Identity Server.

 To do this you need to [add objectGUID under immutableAttributes](#immutable-attributes) and configure the LDAP binary attributes using the following methods: